ibi420/doubtfire-astro/src/content/docs/report-scripts/Planner_Pull_Documentation.md

 2. **Choose Export Format:** You will be prompted to choose an export format: **CSV**, **JSON**, or **Markdown**.
 3. **Select Columns (for CSV/Markdown):** If you choose CSV or Markdown, a menu will appear listing all available data columns.
 You can then enter the numbers of the columns you wish to keep in your report (e.g., `1,3,5`).
 4. **Enter Filename:** Provide a name for the output file.
+5. **Convert Links (for Markdown):** If you chose Markdown, you will be asked if you want to convert GitHub pull request links into clickable Markdown hyperlinks.

+### CSV to Markdown Conversion

+This utility provides a convenient way to create a Markdown report from a CSV file.
+This is useful if you prefer to export your data to CSV, make manual edits, and then generate a final Markdown table.

+When you select this option from the main menu:

+1.  **File Selection:** The script will first look for any `.csv` files in its current directory and display them as a numbered list.
+You can simply select a number to choose your file.
+2.  **Manual Path:** If your file is in a different location, you can choose the option to enter the file path manually.
+3.  **Output:** You will be prompted to provide a name for the new Markdown file.
+4.  **Link Conversion:** After the Markdown file is created, the script will ask if you want to perform the final step of converting any GitHub URLs into clickable hyperlinks.

 ## How it Works

 1. **Pre-flight Checks:** The script first checks for two things:
     * That it is being run in **PowerShell 7 or higher**.
     * That the `Microsoft.Graph` module is installed.
-2. **User Selection:** It prompts the user to choose a filtering method from the main menu.
+2. **User Selection:** It prompts the user to choose an action from the main menu.
+This can be a data pull, plan management, or a utility like the CSV to Markdown converter.
-3. **Authentication:** It connects to the Microsoft Graph API using a device code authentication flow.
+3. **Authentication:** For data pulling and plan management, it connects to the Microsoft Graph API using a device code authentication flow.
 4. **Plan ID Configuration (`config.json`):**
     * The script reads the `config.json` file to find any saved plans.
 This file is created automatically.
     * If saved plans are found, it displays them in a menu for the user to select.